intelsdi-x/swan/docs/install.md

 # Installation guide

 Swan is built to be run on Linux and has been tested on Linux Centos 7.
-Instead of building Swan in your own environment, we recommend you to build and run it in a development VM.
+While we recommend to run experiments on bare metal you can use Vagrant VM for development and building purposes.
 See [vagrant documentation](../vagrant/README.md) for details.

 ## Virtual machine configuration details
 Swan provides a Vagrantfile, which describes the pre-configured CentOS 7 virtual machine and how to provision it.
 This machine can be used for running the Swan experiment.
 The configuration include: